jesseValkama/Lightweight-Video-Based-Fall-Detection/README.md

 # Light-weight Video Based Fall Detection

 This is my bachelor's final project.
-Paper is available here (IN PROGRESS)
+Paper is available here (COMING SOON I GUESS)

 ## Description

 The project is a study (proposed by school) for fall detection with lightweight models (CNNs + RNNs).
 The Omnifall benchmark is used for evalution.
 This project contains the training loop, the models, testing and inference.
 However, model weights are not released.
-There is support for tensorboard and support for inference is coming soon, possibly even in cpp.
+There is support for tensorboard and support for inference.

 Results: